kiron0/usekit/NEW_HOOK_STEPS.md

 This checklist captures every place a hook touches in the repo so any contributor (human or AI) can wire it up end‑to‑end without guesswork.

-CHECK FOR DUPLICATES BEFORE YOU START. (by name, description, etc.)
+CHECK FOR DUPLICATES BEFORE YOU START. (by name, description, etc.), MAKE SURE THE HOOK IS NOT ALREADY IMPLEMENTED.

+NO COMMENTS IN THE HOOK FILE.

 ## 1. Decide the hook metadata up front